Residence permit for upper secondary school studies for those who have applied for asylum

 The new law on upper secondary studies from 1 July 2018 – the last day to apply has passed

 1 July 2018, a temporary amendment to the law on upper secondary school came into force.
 The temporary amendment gives people who have received a decision on deportation an opportunity to get a residence permit to study.
 The last day to apply for residence permit for upper secondary school studies under the new law was 30 September 2018.
-The Migration Agency is now processing the applications.

 Requirements for a residence permit for upper secondary school studies